Trust at Indigo Health

 Healthcare software lives or dies on trust.
 We built Indigo Health so that trust isn't a marketing claim — it's the architecture.

-We’re a Business Associate.
-That’s it.
+We're a business associate.
+That's it.

 A single, focused legal role means fewer surprises in your vendor risk review and a cleaner story for your regulators.